Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Introduction

-Note that $E(u)<0$ implies that $\alpha(u) >0$ by the Weinstein inequality.
+Then $u(t)$ blows up in finite or infinite forward time. \end{theorem} Note that $E(u)<0$ implies that $\alpha(u) >0$ from the inequality \eqref{E:Weinstein1}.
 Also note that by time reversal symmetry, the result applies to negative time as well.

 The entire paper is devoted to the proof of Theorem \ref{T:main}, which consists of several steps.
-The first step, Prop. \ref{P:reduction}, under the assumption that the theorem is false, is the construction of a sequence of well-behaved solutions $\tilde u_n$ of (ZK), which are ultimately shown not to exist in Prop. \ref{P:nonlin-liouville}.
+The first step, Prop. \ref{P:reduction}, under the assumption that the theorem is false, is the construction of a sequence of well-behaved solutions $\{ \tilde u_n \}$ of the ZK equation \eqref{ZK}, which are ultimately shown not to exist in Prop. \ref{P:nonlin-liouville}. \begin{proposition} If the statement of Theorem \ref{T:main} is false, then there exists a sequence of $H^1$ solutions $\{\tilde u_n(t)\}$ to the ZK equation \eqref{ZK} such that $E(\tilde u_n)<0$ and $\alpha(\tilde u_n) \to 0$ as $n \to \infty$ such that \begin{enumerate} \item (global existence and bounds) each $\tilde u_n(t)$ exists globally in time such that for all $t$